gambitproject/gambit/doc/tools.liap.rst

 This procedure searches for equilibria by generating random starting points and using conjugate gradient descent to minimize the Lyapunov function of the game.
-This function is a nonnegative function which is zero exactly at strategy profiles which are Nash equilibria.
+This is a nonnegative function which is zero exactly at strategy profiles which are Nash equilibria.

 Note that this procedure is not globally convergent.
 That is, it is not guaranteed to find all, or even any, Nash equilibria.

+.. versionchanged:: 16.2.0

+   The Lyapunov function is now normalized to be independent of the scale of the payoffs of the game; therefore multiplying or dividing all payoffs by a common factor will not affect the output of the algorithm.

+   The criterion for accepting whether a local constrained minimizer of the Lyanunov function is an approximate Nash equilibrium is specified in terms of the maximum regret.
+This regret is interpreted as a fraction of the difference between the maximum and minimum payoffs in the game.

 .. program:: gambit-liap